-I am a senior effects technical director.
+I am a lead effects technical director.

 I have been involved with moving pictures since a little child.
 My father used to run a small video production studio so I got to see and experience first hand that world quite a lot.
 I started playing with 3D graphics around 1995.
 I became so passionate with it I eventually quit my job as a service technician to pursue a career in the visual effects industry.
 As a self taught artist I always like new challenges.
 I have good problem solving skills which come from my technical background and previous work.

 I have a lot of industry experience with fluid, particle, rigid body, cloth and hair effects.
 I like tackling complex challenges, breaking them down into smaller more manageable tasks and writing tools and creating setups for them.
 I quite enjoy working closely with supervisors and the production team while guiding the more junior artists.